 Short term employee benefits are those due to be settled within 12 months of the year-end.
 They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits for current employees and are recognised as an expense for services in the year in which employees render service to the Council.
-An accrual is made for the cost of holiday entitlements (or any form of leave e.g. time off in lieu) earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
+An accrual is made for the cost of holiday entitlements earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
 The accrual is made at the wage and salary rates applicable in the following accounting year.
 The accrual is charged to Surplus or Deficit on the Provision of Services.